-Figures \ref{fig:sitesareas} and \ref{fig:sitesareassingle} illustrates the three areas of the $2$-dimensional sites for the respective clusterings \wrt\ $\mathcal{P}$ and $\mathcal{P}^{=}$, respectively.
-In order to be comparable, the $6$-dimensional site vectors (edges of the normal cones) were normalized to Euclidean norm equal to 4.
-Of course, this does not change the induced clustering by the invariance under scaling of sites.
+Figures \ref{fig:sitesareas} and \ref{fig:sitesareassingle} illustrate the three areas of the $2$-dimensional sites for the respective clusterings w.r.t. $\mathcal{P}$ and $\mathcal{P}^{=}$.
+Because of the invariance of power diagrams under scaling of sites (Proposition \ref{scalepowerdiagram}), we have to choose a fixed scaling of the $6$-dimensional site vectors to obtain a meaningful visualization.
+Here the site vectors are scaled to Euclidean norm 4.

-As one can see the areas on the left hand side are larger than the ones on the right hand side, especially for the all-shape partition polytope.
+One sees that the areas on the left-hand side are larger than the ones on the right-hand side, especially for the all-shape partition polytope (Figure \ref{fig:sitesareas}).
 Note that these areas do not mean that one can choose three sites arbitrarily within the three areas and obtain an optimal site vector for the respective clustering.
 Instead, for any arbitrary site within one of these areas, there are sites in the respective other areas such that the corresponding site vector is inside the normal cone of the clustering.
-Further, these areas contain sites of representatives for all equivalence classes of site vectors.
-For the single-shape partition polytope these areas depict representatives of all site vectors for which the respective clusterings are optimal constrained LSAs, see Figure \ref{fig:sitesareassingle}.
+Further, these areas contain sites of a representative for all equivalence classes of site vectors in the normal cone.
+For the single-shape partition polytope, these areas depict representatives of all site vectors for which the respective clusterings are optimal constrained LSAs, see Figure \ref{fig:sitesareassingle}.